directus/directus/docs/cloud/accounts-and-teams.md

 ![Leaving a Team]()

-You can leave a team if you no longer want access, but you can not get access again without being re-invited by another member.
+You can leave a team if you no longer want access, but you cannot get access again without being re-invited by another member.
 To leave a team, follow these steps:

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. Select the appropriate team from the dropdown.
+3. Select the appropriate Team from the dropdown.
 4. Navigate to the "Members" page.
-5. Click the "Leave Team" button for your account.
+5. Click <span mi icon>exit_to_app</span> the "Leave Team" button for your account.
+6. Confirm and exit group.

 ## Destroying a Team